styropyr0/oled.h/Readme.md

 # **SSD1306 OLED Display Library**

 A lightweight and versatile library to control SSD1306-based OLED displays with Arduino.
-It supports various features such as custom fonts, progress bars, animated text, bitmap rendering, and more.
-This library works seamlessly with microcontrollers like **Arduino** and **ESP32** over **I2C** communication.
+This library offers a range of features including custom fonts, progress bars, animated text, bitmap rendering, and more.
+It works seamlessly with microcontrollers like **Arduino**, **ESP32**, and **ESP8266** over **I2C** communication.

 Additionally, the library includes a **Bitmap Generator** tool in Python, which helps convert images to bitmap arrays for easy display on the OLED screen.